Databases with SQLite

 Table Creation

-The necessary information we determined was needed in the previous page, can now be put to use.
+The information we determined was essential can now be put to use.

 First we will create the authors table: